 In a perfect world, people would get hired based strictly on their work experience and the skills they bring to the table.
 However, that’s unfortunately not the reality.
-The biases recruiters and hiring managers have can cause decisions to be made based on other factors unrelated to role fit.
+The biases recruiters and hiring managers have can cause decisions to be made based on other details unrelated to role fit.

-You might think you and your colleagues are open minded and would never disqualify a candidate for anything but a lack of skills or experience.
+You might think you and your colleagues are open-minded and would never disqualify a candidate for anything but a lack of skills or experience.
 However, even the most accepting people can be influenced by thoughts and feelings they’re not aware they have.

 Long story short, when you sit down to review resumes and applications, you’re making assumptions and forming biases, whether you know it or not.

 Then have the person in charge of this process assign each candidate a number.
-When the process is complete, you’ll be able to see that candidate #3 spent five years working for X company, has Y skill and earned a degree in Z. You can use this information to decide who moves onto the interview stage based on the factors that really matter.
+When the process is complete, you’ll be able to see that candidate #3 spent five years working for X company, has Y skill, and earned a degree in Z. You can use this information to decide who moves onto the interview stage based on the factors that really matter.

 Blind recruitment does come with some downsides.
-Here are few things to consider before implementing the process in your company:
+Here are a few things to consider before implementing the process in your company: